lsoft/DpdtInject/README.md

 #### What is saver?

-Saver is an interceptor that is used by the Proxy-decorator to convey some info about the current invocation.
+Saver is an interceptor class that is used by the Proxy-decorator to convey some info about the current invocation.
 Saver MUST be thread-safe!

 Saver has 2 methods:

 0. StartSessionSafely
 0. FixSessionSafely

-`Safely` means that this method should not raise any exception; please wrap their bodies into `try`-`catch`.
+Suffix `Safely` means that this method should not raise any exception; please wrap their bodies into `try`-`catch`.

 `StartSessionSafely` is invoked at the beginning of decorated (proxied) method.
 Its arguments: